-Some cards are shuffled into the Main deck during setup, and others are placed face up under the , and decks.
-Some civs even have their own cards.
+Some \bigcirc cards are shuffled into the Main deck during setup, and others are placed face up under the $\boxed{1}$, \bigcirc , and \diamondsuit decks.
+Some civs even have their own \bigcirc cards.

 Trade Routes cards may be Acquired from the Market with your Merchants card, or with other cards which specify that you may Acquire or Break through for .
-As with all non cards, Acquiring a requires you to Take a into your hand.
+As with all non cards, Acquiring a requires you to Take a with your hand.

-When you play a card from your hand, you may immediately resolve its Commerce effect.
+When you play a so card from your hand, you may immediately resolve its Commerce effect.
 Doing so does not require a the way activating Commerce effects via the Trade keyword does.